ONLYOFFICE/Kubernetes-Docs/README.md

 ```
 ### 1. Deploy the ONLYOFFICE Docs license

 #### 1.1.
-Kreate secret
+Create secret

-If you have a valid ONLYOFFICE Docs license, Run the following commands:
+If you have a valid ONLYOFFICE Docs license, create a secret `license` from the file:

 ```
 $ kubectl create secret generic license --from-file=path/to/license.lic
 ```

+Note: The source license file name should be 'license.lic' because this name would be used as a field in the created secret.

 #### 1.2.
 Specify parameters when installing DocumentServer

-When installing DocumentServer, specify the `license.existingSecret=secret_name` parameter.
+When installing DocumentServer, specify the `license.existingSecret=license` parameter.

 ```
 $ helm install documentserver onlyoffice/documentserver --set license.existingSecret=license
 ```
-Note: The source license file name should be 'license.lic' because this name would be used as a field in the created secret.

-Note: If you need to add license after the DocumentServer is already installed, you need to execute step [1.1](#11-kreate-secret) and then run the helm upgrade documentserver onlyoffice/documentserver --set license.existingSecret=license --no-hooks command or helm upgrade documentserver -f ./values.yaml onlyoffice/documentserver --no-hooks if the parameters are specified in the values.yaml file.
+Note: If you need to add license after the DocumentServer is already installed, you need to execute step [1.1](#11-create-secret) and then run the `helm upgrade documentserver onlyoffice/documentserver --set license.existingSecret=license --no-hooks` command or `helm upgrade documentserver -f ./values.yaml onlyoffice/documentserver --no-hooks` if the parameters are specified in the `values.yaml` file.

 ### 2. Deploy ONLYOFFICE Docs